nakagami/minipg/README.rst

 minipg
 =============

-Yet another Python PostgreSQL database driver
+Yet another Python PostgreSQL database driver.

+Pure python or Cython http://cython.org/ accelaleted.

 Requirements
 -----------------

-- Python 2.7, 3.3+
+- Python 2.7, 3.3+, PyPy, jython 2.7, IronPython 2.7

 Installation
 -----------------

+It can install as package or module.

 Install as a package